Estimated online pharmacies in the US are almost 50 thousand, and surprisingly the US pharmacy market is largely medicine order based.

-So, purchasing medicine order medicines through online pharmacy app and receiving those by mail might be legal if specific requirements to run online pharmacy are met.
+So, purchasing medicine order medicines through an online pharmacy app and receiving those by mail might be legal if specific requirements to run an online pharmacy are met.
 The pool of requirements varies as you are required to have a valid medicine order and the other for the business from which you are ordering medicine order medicines.

-Let us study a few steps to make sure that you are purchasing online medicine order medicine from a legal online pharmacy app or website for pharmacy, with a valid medicine order.
+Let us study a few steps to make sure that you are purchasing online medicine order medicine from a legal online pharmacy app or website pharmacy, with a valid medicine order.

 First of all, consider Prescribers who provide online medicine orders

 You might have received emails or advertisements that say that you can buy medicine order medicines with a discount even if you do not have a valid medicine order with you.
 I too have received such messages and I choose not to fall prey.
 Purchasing medicines from such online pharmacies can be a big mistake, you should avoid doing it.

 For customers, when you choose to buy a medicine order medicine from an online medical store, you must have a medicine order to provide it to a pharmacy.
 As per US federal law, pharmacies must make sure that, as a buyer, you have a connection with the doctor whose medicine order you have submitted.
 Medicine order is also required to have a doctor's signature on it.

 Beware of the online medicine apps saying that they have a doctor who can prescribe medications for you without even seeing you personally.
 This is a violation of law as the doctor should not have the authority to diagnose you on call or over email.

 Moreover, sometimes pharmacies send a detailed questionnaire, and based on the answers they suggest medications.
 A few times this too fails to meet some basic standards of diagnosis.